Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_zOS_access-managment.md

 ---

-    title: Define internal access management
+    title: "Define internal access management"
-    linkTitle: Define internal access management
+    linkTitle: "Define internal access management"
     weight: 280

----
-This section describes the OS specific settings required to enable internal access management.
+---This section describes the OS specific settings required to enable internal access management.
 As a prerequisite, you must read and be familiar with the [Internal access management](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/internal_access_mgt/internal_a_m_start_here.htm) information in the *Transfer CFT User Guide*.

 ## About internal AM